How to Tell If You Have Iron Deficiency Anemia

 Your doctor also may recommend an iron supplement available without a prescription.

-“There are pros and cons for every type of treatment,” Dr. Lustig says.
+“There are pros and cons for every type of treatment,” Dr. Brill says.
 “We take into account the cause and the severity of the anemia.
 If the severity is life-threatening, we can do a blood transfusion.
 This, however, is not the answer for everyone.”